rksltnl/Song-ICML2014-release1/README.md

 		title = "On learning to localize objects with minimum supervision", booktitle = "International Conference on Machine Learning (ICML)", year = "2014",
-		author = "Hyun Oh Song and Ross Girshick and Stefanie Jegelka and Julien Mairal and Zaid Harchoui and Trevor Darrell", }
+		author = "Hyun Oh Song and Ross Girshick and Stefanie Jegelka and Julien Mairal and Zaid Harchaoui and Trevor Darrell", }

 ### License